 Another day, another banana bread recipe.
 This time I’m sharing one which I’d count as one of my two favorite recipes.
 The two favorites are Best Ever Banana Bread (which you can read about in another post) and this High Rising Banana Bread The Best Ever Banana Bread is sweeter, heavier and more cake-like, while the High Rising Bread is still sweet, but more like a quick bread with a high domed top.

 This bread is always a success even when little changes are made.
-For instance, I don’t always have sour cream on hand so I sometimes use full fat yogurt.
+For instance, I don’t always have sour cream on hand so I sometimes use full fat Greek yogurt.
 For the flour, I typically use a mixture of all-purpose and wheat, but just all-purpose or bread flour works too.
 Lately I’ve been enjoying the firmness of the loaves made with bread flour.
+The oil is interchangeable as well.
+With 3 tablespoon of oil and 3 tablespoons of butter, this will be a perfectly moist banana bread.

 The latest little twist was adding a cream cheese swirl/ribbon.
 This recipe actually works really well with a cream cheese ribbon and doesn’t sink as much, so I’ve included the cream cheese option in the notes.
 If you try this version, let me know!